ImGabe/dotfiles/README.md

 - [i3]: tiling window manager, completely written from scratch;
   - [compton]: A compositor for X11;
   - [dunst]: Lightweight and customizable notification daemon;
-  - [kitty]: A modern, hackable, featureful, OpenGL based terminal emulator;
+  - [wezterm]: A GPU-accelerated cross-platform terminal emulator and multiplexer written by @wez and implemented in Rust;
   - [mpv]: a free, open source, and cross-platform media player;
   - [newsboat]: A fork of Newsbeuter, an RSS/Atom feed reader for the text console;
   - [rbw]: Unofficial command line client for Bitwarden;